By Joanne Jeffries. Last Updated 23rd November 2021. Welcome to our guide on claiming for an accident on holiday in Crete.

 Although thousands of holidaymakers come here every year and have a fantastic time and leave with nothing but very fond memories, there are unfortunately some people that aren’t so lucky due to either being involved in an accident and suffering an injury, or becoming ill.
 What makes this worse is when they have been injured or have become ill due to someone else’s negligence or mistake that could have been prevented or avoided, and their holiday needn’t have been ruined.

 If this has happened to you and you can prove that your suffering was not your fault, you may be eligible to claim injury compensation in Greece.
 Hiring an experienced personal injury solicitor at this stage will enhance your chances of a successful claim no end as they will know all of the legal ins and outs of holiday accident claims in Greece.
-Accident Claims UK has a team of holiday compensation solicitors that have gained years of experience through specialising in the personal injury claims industry.
+Accident Claims UK has a team of No Win No Fee holiday compensation solicitors that have gained years of experience through specialising in the personal injury claims industry.
 For free help and advice regarding your potential claim, just call us on 0800 073 8801 and we will do our best to assist you in getting the compensation you deserve.

 Select a Section

 - A guide to Crete holiday accident, illness and injury claims

 - Towns and popular resorts in Crete

 - What should you do if you have an accident in Crete or Greece?

 - Useful and Emergency numbers for Crete